 7 healthy breakfast ideas for busy families

 We have heard this many times in the news again.
-Sugary breakfast cereals are affecting children’s health.
+Sugary breakfast cereals are affecting everyone’s health including children.
 Not only they are not very filling, but they also contribute to severe and steady weight gain, tooth decay as well as other serious health conditions.
-It is time to rethink breakfast and explore new ideas.
+It is time to rethink breakfast and explore new ideas especially post-Christmas.
 Today, I am sharing 7 healthy breakfast ideas to keep you and your children going all week.

 Breakfast idea no. 1: Pimp your toast